-Norfolk State University's strength lies in its core values.
-They form the foundation for the University's actions and reflect what is important to the members of the Norfolk State University community and the Hampton Roads region.
+Norfolk State University's strength lies in its value system.
+These core values, academic excellence, student-centered focus, diversity, integrity, collegiality, and engagement, embody the principles, ideals, and beliefs of our students, faculty, staff, and Board of Visitors.
+They form the foundation for our actions and reflect what is important to us as members of the Norfolk State University community.